What is the PEAK 2 PEAK Gondola?

 The PEAK 2 PEAK Gondola runs between Whistler and Blackcomb Mountains with terminals approximately two-thirds up the mountains.
-In 2018 access to the PEAK 2 PEAK Gondola is via the Whistler Village Gondola or the Whistler Creekside Chairlift/Big Red Express Chairlift.
-Both options on Whistler Mountain, there is NO upload or download on Blackcomb Mountain as a result of new lift construction.
+Access to the PEAK 2 PEAK Gondola is via the Whistler Village Gondola or the Blackcomb Gondola.
+Note that the access points change with the seasons.

-Your PEAK 2 PEAK 360 ticket includes access to the Whistler Village Gondola or Creekside gondola for upload, any operating open-air chairlifts and the PEAK 2 PEAK Gondola.
+Your PEAK 2 PEAK 360 ticket includes access to the Whistler Village Gondola or Blackcomb Gondola for upload, any operating open-air chairlifts and the PEAK 2 PEAK Gondola.
 You do not need to purchase separate passes for each.

 How long does it take to ride the PEAK 2 PEAK Gondola?

 It is recommended that you give yourself at least 2 hours to ride the PEAK 2 PEAK Gondola and return to the Village.
 It takes approximately 25 minutes to ride the Whistler Gondola/open-air chairlifts up to the PEAK 2 PEAK, 11 minutes to ride the PEAK 2 PEAK each way (22 minutes round trip) and 25 minutes to return to the Village.
 If you are interested in dining, taking lots of photographs, going on a hike or viewing the gallery while on the mountains, be sure to give yourself more time - you can easily spend an entire day up among the peaks!
 Several days are needed to explore all the hiking trails in summer.

 Is there anywhere to eat on the mountains?

 Yes - each mountain has several restaurants for casual and full-service dining.
 View